DrewOrtego/GitHubBasicsTutorial/README.md

 If this worked correctly, you've just "cloned" the remote repository (aka repo) and created a new local repo.
 Cloning means you have a copy of a repo, but on your machine instead of online.
-The local repo itself is nothing more than a directory with a ".git" file inside of it.
+A local repo is nothing more than a directory with a ".git" file inside of it which keeps track of the changes made to the files in that directory (and a few other things).
-You'll use this local repo to make the changes that you want to see in the remote repo, but you won't add those changes until you're sure that they're ready.
+You'll use this local repo to make the changes that you want to see in the remote repo.
-Before we can do that though, we'll need to navigate the console into the directory which houses our local repo.
+Before we can do that though, we'll need to tell the console to navigate into the directory which houses our local repo.

 Do that now by running the following into Git CMD: